 3. Don’t expect individual feedback

 A football trial is different than a football assessment.
 During both, you perform in front of someone who assesses your abilities.
 But you won’t get any feedback after a football trial.
 If you want to learn about how you can improve your game and your chances of going pro or getting a football scholarship, then schedule a football assessment instead.
-United Sports USA holds football assessments in North London, West London, South London, East London, Birmingham, and Scotland.
+United Sports USA holds football assessments in Northeast, West and Southwest London, Birmingham, Manchester, Scotland and more locations.

 4. Understand what coaches are looking for